AlexParamonov/save_queue/README.md

         article.add_tag tag

-        # that will save article and all tags in this article if article
+        # that will save article and all tags in this article if article.save
-        # and tags are valid, and if article.save and all tag.save returns true
+        # and all tag.save returns true.
         # You may also use #save! method, that will trigger save_queue.save! and
         # raise SaveQueue::FailedSaveError on fail
         article.save.should be_true